Susan Lynn: Electoral history

+On April 19, 2023; Lynn passed a bill to permit District Attorney Generals to prosecute book publishers who intentionally send sexually explicit books to schools for their library collections.

+In 2021, Lynn passed a bill to direct the removal of sexually explicit books from K-12 libraries.

 Personal life

 Lynn is the Financial Controller for a real estate holding company in Mt.
 Juliet.
-Susan Lynn has a husband, Michael, and two children and six grandchildren.
+She has a husband, Michael, and two children and six grandchildren.
 She is a Southern Baptist.
 Lynn and her husband own an insurance agency in Mt.
-Juliet, TN.
+Juliet.